DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-50.rst

 Preconditions
 -------------
-* Datapackages with attribute-level metadata needs to be registered in DataONE network
+* Datapackages with attribute-level metadata need to be registered in DataONE network
 * The annotation generator must have read-access to the metadata
 * The annotation generator must have write access to the CN/MN store.
 TBD.

 Postconditions
 --------------
 * The generated annotations are stored on the Coordinating Node.
-* The annotations are marked as being created by the automatic process
+* The annotations are marked as being created by the automatic process.
 * The annotations share the same permissions as the metadata upon which they are based.

 Notes